 After enjoying the nice scenery, you can go to the souvenir shop on 59th floor or the café on the 58th floor where you can buy tons of stuff, including Abeno Bear themed everything.

 Some people enjoy just looking at the city’s skyline, but others want a little more.
-For those people, there are two additional options:
+There are several optional tours in Abeno Harkus, but we joined Helipad Tour.

 The second, but admittedly tamer option, is a helipad tour that take you to the very top of the building.
 If you want the best possible pictures of Osaka City this is where you will get them.